lampardnk/codeforcer/README.md

 ---

 ### Is my credentials safe?
-Big ol Nope :) It is definately NOT public, your codeforces handle and password will be stored in PLAINTEXT (yes, I am figuring out how to make them secure and accessible at the same time) in a PROTECTED MySQL server hosted on AWS RDS (at least it's not a .txt file :)).
+Big ol Nope :) It is definately NOT public, but your codeforces handle and password will be stored in PLAINTEXT (yes, I am figuring out how to make them secure and accessible at the same time) in a PROTECTED MySQL server hosted on AWS RDS (at least it's not a .txt file :)).
+This is also why the login function is a DM-only command, to help secure your creds.
 Anyway, please understand that to cut the need for you to enter your password whenever you use /background solves_updater or /contest signup, and also for ease of coding since codeforcer do a lot of API stuff, creds are stored in plain text, but the MySQL creds are environment variables, so don't worry, it is protected.

-Pls note that this is a J4F project and has medium scalability only (the AWS instance the python script is running on is free tier and so is the MySQL DB), please don't spam too much I am too lazy to add timeouts to commands.
+Pls also note that this is a J4F project and has medium scalability only (the AWS instance the python script is running on is free tier and so is the MySQL DB), please don't spam too much I am too lazy to add timeouts to commands.

 ---